open tuesday - saturday, 10:30am - 5pm

 A fascinating collection of original pieces showcasing American dwellings from artist, Denise Bobinski.
-This exhibit highlights the contrast in architectural style between Newark and Sante Fe, Provincetown and Abiquiu.
+This exhibit highlighted the contrast in architectural style between Newark and Sante Fe, Provincetown and Abiquiu.
 Influenced by Normal Rockwell, Denise's pastel works draws our focus to the human need for shelter.

 Presenting a new series of colorful Mandalas, Delia's incredible artworks mesmerized and enchanted.
 This exhibition also featured a collection of off-the-wall sculptures from Mexico.